rodneyshupe/Cookbook/Recipes/Baking/Cookies/BasicBrownies.rst

 Directions
 ----------

-1. Adjust oven rack to middle position and heat oven to 350 degrees.
+1. Adjust oven rack to middle position and heat oven to 350F.
 Line 8-inch baking dish with foil and coat foil with cooking spray.
 2. Melt chocolate and butter in small bowl in microwave or in heatproof bowl set over pan of simmering water, stirring occasionally to combine.